Photos

 Mother: Ann Diskin

-Diskin married Susanna Robertson before 1786 in Guilford Co., North Carolina.
-She was born circa 1766 in North Carolina.
+Diskin married Susannah Robertson/Robinson in about 1784 in Guilford (now Rockingham) Co., North Carolina.
+She was born circa 1760s, probably in Rowan (now Rockingham) Co., North Carolina.
 She died after 1820 in Montgomery Co., Tennessee.

-Susanna was the daughter of Zachariah Robertson and Elizabeth Tate.
+Susannah was the daughter of Zachariah Robertson and Elizabeth Tate.
+Their surname was listed interchangeably as both Robertson and Robinson.

 They had the following children: